“I want a divorce but my wife doesn’t!”

 Men tend to be more "action-oriented" and want to move things forward as quickly as possible.
 But this is a time when patience is a virtue so don't pressure her.

-Remember, you've been thinking about getting a divorce for a long time and your wife is just learning this news.
+Remember, you've been thinking about getting a divorce or separation for a long time and your partner is just learning this news.
 She needs time to digest what's going on in your relationship and process her feelings, so be compassionate and kind.

 When she's in the right frame of mind, take the time to explain to your wife the benefits of divorce mediation.